 Hygiene matters for BJJ, Grappling, and MMA fighters.

 Technique and physique matter, but your skin is your first "gi."
-In contact sports, hygiene isn't just a matter of smell: it's about performance, injury prevention, and even respect for your mat partners.
+In contact sports, hygiene isn't just about smell: it's about performance, injury prevention, and even respect for your fellow athletes.
 If you train hard and often, this guide will help you stay healthy, avoid skin infections, and extend your athletic career.

 1) Why hygiene is key in contact sports

-The mat is an environment where sweat, bacteria, and fungi accumulate.
-Every time you train, your skin is exposed to constant friction and direct contact with other players.
+The tatami is an environment where sweat, bacteria, and fungi accumulate.
+Every time you train, your skin is exposed to constant friction and direct contact with other athletes.
 If you don't take precautions, the risks multiply.

 We're not just talking about discomfort: skin infections are one of the main reasons many fighters have to stop training for weeks.
-From simple fungal infections to staph infections, they can be serious if not treated promptly.
+These range from simple fungal infections to staph infections, which can be serious if not treated promptly.

-Hygiene is part of your safety and performance.
-Just as you wear knee pads to protect yourself on the mat, you need cleanliness habits that allow you to train safely and without infecting others.
+Hygiene is essential for your safety and performance.
+Just as you wear knee pads to protect yourself on the mat, you need hygiene habits that allow you to train safely and without infecting others.

 2) Common risks due to poor hygiene (and how they manifest)